AdobeDocs/campaign-standard.en/help/sending/using/predictive.md

 1. Open a profile and click the Edit button.

 1. Click the **Send Time Score By Click** or **Send Time Score By Open** tab.

-1. Click the profile identifier >> TO CONFIRM

 By default, the profile scores will give the best time of the day for each day of the week and the best overall time in the week.